The Truth About Happily Ever After

 He led four-star teams and cooked for people who arrived with security details and motorcades.
 And while he’s proud of that season of life, it shaped him without defining him.

-He knows what pressure and perfectionism can do to a person's soul.
+He knows what pressure and perfectionism can do to someone's soul.
 He knows how to stay calm when everything around you is on fire.
-And he brought that same ethic into the life we’re still creating together.
+He brought that same mentality into the life we’re still creating together, and it's never changed.

-In the early years, it was everything we'd imagined: motorcycle getaways with nowhere to be, tasting menus we saved for, late nights in unfamiliar towns where everything felt like a new beginning for us.
+In the early years, it was everything we'd imagined: we'd take off on motorcycle trips with absolutely nowhere to be, late nights, and tasting menus in new cities where everything felt like a new beginning for us.

-When we ran off to our private “weddingmoon " in Italy, we promised we’d return for our tenth anniversary, which happens to be tomorrow.
-The day after our wedding, someone took our photo on the Terrace of Infinity, the place I'd only seen in a photo and knew, instantly, that's where we'll get married.
+We soon ran off to Italy for our wedding ceremony; the day after, someone took our photo on the Terrace of Infinity, a place I'd only seen in a photo and instantly knew was exactly where we would get married.

 That was the moment it all came full circle, and I truly started to understand the power of intentional living.